Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

 This type of bond was designed to protect your savings from inflation.
 Every six months the interest rate on the bond is adjusted for inflation.
 This feature works great when inflation is high or increasing.
 Of course, it doesn’t have the same appeal when inflation is low or declining.

-As of November 1, 2022, until April 30, 2023, I bonds will pay 6.89 percent in interest.
+As of January 2024, I bonds pay 5.27 percent in interest.
 That's quite a lot higher than any interest rate you might find on a bank savings account, or any other treasury-issued bond or note.

 Interest payments are paid back to the bond.
 This means you do not receive any interest payments until you cash in the bond, or it reaches maturity.
 The upside is that your interest rate is compounded as you earn interest on interest.